se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 * The `template` property controls what HTML gets rendered when this component is loaded.
 * The `hero.name` used in the HTML code, refers to the name property defined in this component.

 Another important concept introduced before was **Dependency Injection**(DI).
-The official website defines it as an "design pattern" which increases an applications "efficiency and modularity".
+The official website defines it as a "design pattern" which increases an applications "efficiency and modularity".
 Let's look into an example.

 ```typescript
 import { Injectable } from '@angular/core';